learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/10_Heuristics.md

 Designers frequently adapt their UI strategies to suit the specific needs and complexities of a project, aiming to uncover the most effective solutions.
 Among the array of methodologies available, conducting heuristic evaluations is a particularly valuable technique for identifying and addressing usability challenges.
 This approach relies on "usability heuristics" as a set of guiding principles throughout the UI design process.

-# Here I will be explaining the 10 Heuristics each and give different examples on them:
+# Here this article will be explaining the 10 Heuristics each and give different examples on them:

 # 1: Visibility of System Status:
 The interface is expected to consistently update users on system processes, delivering timely and relevant feedback.